marknelsonengineer/DTMF_Decoder/TESTPLAN.md

   - Uncomment `logTest()` in DTMF_Decoder.cpp and make sure it's doing its thing.
     - Uncomment 2 excessively long log tests at the end of `log.cpp` (one at a time) and verify that they throw asserts.
+  - Reverse the tests of error handlers and verify that the errors work as expected.

 ## Documentation
 - Check the project's [GitHub page](https://github.com/marknelsonengineer/DTMF_Decoder) and make sure the home page looks good